Why Most Data Platforms Fail (And How You Can Succeed)

 Your data platform will only scale if you communicate its value to your organization both now and in the future.
 To be successful, develop a comprehensive but realistic strategy around executing this vision.

-Barr Moses is CEO and co-founder of Monte Carlo, a data reliability company.
-Previously, she was VP customer operations at Gainsight, where she helped scale the company 10x in revenue and built the data/analytics team.
-Moses was a management consultant at Bain & Company and a research assistant at the Statistics Department at Stanford University.
-She served in the Israeli Air Force as a commander of an intelligence data analyst unit.
-Barr graduated from Stanford with a B.Sc. in Mathematical and Computational Science.
+Barr Moses is CEO and co-founder of Monte Carlo, a data reliability company and creator of a data observability platform.
+Previously, she was VP customer operations at customer success company Gainsight, where she helped scale the company 10x in revenue and, among other functions, built the data/analytics team.
+Prior to that, she was a management consultant at Bain & Company and a research assistant at the statistics department at Stanford University.
+She also served in the Israeli Air Force as a commander of an intelligence data analyst unit.
+Barr graduated from Stanford with a B.Sc. in mathematical and computational science.